What is the Existential Deposit? Print

-On the Polkadot network, an address is only active when it holds a minimum amount, currently set at 1 DOT (and 0.0000333333 KSM on the Kusama network).
+On most Substrate-based chains, an account is only active when it holds a minimum amount, currently set at 1 DOT on Polkadot and 0.000333333 KSM on Kusama.
 This minimum amount is called the Existential Deposit (ED).

-The ED exists so that accounts with very small balances, or completely empty, do not "bloat" the state of the blockchain in order to maintain high performance and to reduce fees.
+The ED exists so that accounts with very small balances or completely empty do not "bloat" the state of the blockchain.
+This limit allows the network to maintain high performance and reduce fees.

 The amount of 1 DOT has come from experimental data that suggests this is the minimum amount required to accomplish that.
 Kusama, being a canary network that's meant to push things to their limits, has a significantly lower ED.

-If an account drops below the ED, the account is reaped (“deactivated”) and any remaining funds are destroyed.
-The address can only be reused by reactivating it with a new deposit larger than the existential deposit.
+If an account drops below the ED, the account is reaped ("deactivated"), and any remaining funds are destroyed.
+The address can be reactivated with a new deposit larger than the existential deposit at any time.
 This will not restore the destroyed funds.

 - Accounts that have never received a deposit are not discoverable on block explorers.

 - If you send funds lower than the ED to an empty account, the transaction will fail (nominators need to pay attention to this when collecting staking rewards, see below).

 - An account can be reactivated at any time.
 However, this will not bring back any previously burned funds.